ernst-schwaiger/CyberSecurity/Fuzzing/Protocol.md

 ## Install dependencies, build Afl++

-Install dependenciesl like outlined [here](https://github.com/AFLplusplus/AFLplusplus/blob/stable/docs/INSTALL.md), the dependencies for Nyx and Qemu mode were left out since not needed for this specific lab.
+Install dependenciesl like outlined [here](https://github.com/AFLplusplus/AFLplusplus/blob/stable/docs/INSTALL.md), the dependencies for Nyx and Qemu mode were left out as they are not needed for this specific lab.
 The clang version below is "18", but that number can differ, depending on the used Linux distribution.

 ```bash
 sudo apt-get update